refi64/tinymk/docs/source/apiref.rst

 .. py:function:: pqinvoke(*args, **kw)

    The same thing as `pinvoke`, but doesn't print the task that is executing.

+.. py:function:: cinvoke(category, invoker=invoke)

+   Call `invoker` for every task contained within `category`.
+Note that, if the category itself is a task, it will not be called.

 .. py:function:: run(cmd, write=True, shell=False, get_output=False)